statisticssweden/balsam-demo-titanic/README.md

-# Titanic-Kaggle-competition-v5-FeatureEngineering
-## V5 : Feature Engineering and Ensemble algorithm.
-The final version.
-## With a score 0.78947.
-## Improvements are possible to make by doing more feature engineering.
+## Machine Learning of Titanic Survival

+The data are publice and credits are to Kaggle.